jupyter/jupyter/docs/source/install.rst

        conda install jupyter

-See :ref:`Next Steps <next-steps>` for running the Jupyter Notebook.
+Congratulations.
+You have installed Jupyter Notebook.
+See :ref:`Run the Notebook <running>` for running the Jupyter Notebook.

 .. _existing-python-new-jupyter: